arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 primary domain.

 Activated variant: An allocated domain that is in the DNS.
-TODO: Do we need to differentiate between allocated and activated?
+__TODO__: Do we need to differentiate between allocated and activated?
 Does it make any difference, whether a variant has DNS name servers or not?

 Exempted domain: A preexisting domain that exists as a stand-alone domain, but would be part of a variant group if it were allocated now.
 The same entity principle does not apply to exempted domains.
-The exemption stops as soon as 0 or 1 allocated domains remain within a variant group.
+The exemption stops as soon as at most 1 allocated domain remains within a variant group.

 Blocked domain: A domain that cannot be allocated due to its disposition value in relation to the primary domain name.